Received an RFE from USCIS?

-If you are in the process of making an application, and have already filed your petition, you may receive a Request for Further Evidence (RFE) from USCIS.
+If you are in the process of making a US visa application and have already filed your petition, you may receive a Request for Further Evidence (RFE) from USCIS during the adjudication stage.

 The following guide looks at what an RFE means for your application and how to respond to this type of request.
 There are also some handy tips on how to deal with an RFE when being asked to provide additional documentation for your application.